This case study may leave you stumped

 This time-frame to fill and drain the tankers ranged from 90 minutes to 2.5 hours.
 Because their current process involved hiring outside common carriers, drivers would wait countless hours for loading and unloading to occur.
 This created tremendous inefficiencies and resulted in higher costs, with each load taking more than 7 hours to complete a full cycle.

 RedStone Logistics Solution

 Our solution included the elimination of outside common carriers and transitioning the client to a “Dedicated Contract Carrier (DCC)” environment.
 This DCC solution included increasing the number of trailers and securing spotting equipment to move trailers in and around the chemical plant.
-By having their own personnel move the trailers in and around the plant they significantly reduced the risk of new, inexperienced drivers trying to maneuver around tight spaces within the chemical plants.
+By having their own personnel move the trailers, they significantly reduced the risk of new, inexperienced drivers trying to maneuver around tight spaces within the chemical plants.
 The additional trailers also enabled the long load and unload processes to be performed faster with the elimination of outside driver waiting time.

 Creating a solution that involved a Dedicated Contract Carrier not only made things easier operationally, it also cut costs.
 This solved our first and third challenges.
 We were able to solve their second problem by utilizing experienced drivers moving products back-and-forth

 When you have shipments that only travel 70 miles in each direction and are loaded in each direction more than 85% of the time, it is almost always more cost-effective to do this either with a private fleet or a DCC solution.
 The client did not want to be in the trucking business, so ultimately the DCC solution was the right choice.